FatihKoz/DisposableTheme/docs/README.md

 Beta testers of SmartCars v3 reported problems with some of the features theme offers, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.

 ## Release / Update Notes

+24.DEC.23

+* Fixed pagination errors on roster and pireps pages (sortable columns)
+* Added oAuth support for login, register and profile pages (needs Discord application and settings)

 26.NOV.23